All Episodes

 of her, And we know that you know exactly how

-to take care of that little girl inside of you,
+to take care of that little girl inside of you.

 So you are not the helpless little girl anymore.
 You

-are the adult who's very confident and capable of doing
+are the adult who's very confident and capable of doing this.

-this as long as you can see her.
-Thank you.
+As long as you can see her.

-(01:06:32):
+Speaker 1 (01:06:32):

 I think what Kate was discovering is that people who